 Fire of the Soul

-Another sterling addition to Minecraft brought about by the 20W15A Snapshot is the Soul Campfire.
-It functions similar to the regular campfire, but has a blue hue with a 10 light level (as opposed to the regular campfire’s 15 light level).
+Another sterling addition to Minecraft brought about by the 20W15A Snapshot is the Soul C**ampfire**.
+It functions similarly to the regular campfire but has a blue hue with a ten-light level (as opposed to the regular campfire's 15 light level).

 Rather than coal, soul campfires are powered by soul sand or soul soil.
 You can also make torches out of soul fire!
 Soul campfires drive away mobs.

 Good News: Certain blocks like twisting vines, fungus, roots, warts, and sprouts are now compostable!

 Additional music was added to the Minecraft experience courtesy of composer Lena Raine.
 Three original songs made it on the update.

 In terms of communication updates, chats got updated to allow you to adjust the chat time limit from zero to six seconds.
 You can also alter your line spacing on chats.

 The 20W15A snapshot also gave us some new tags.

 Tags are like attributes of each object or being that define its functionality.
 Nearly every block has tags assigned to it.
 For instance, one of the tags a Minecraft monster has defines what it drops when you kill it.